OnlineBlogZone/FrontendMentorQRCodeSolution2/README.md

 ## My process
 - First I started to investigate the index.html file.
 It only contained a div with the necessary texts.
 Therefore some divs needed to be added.
 I added the card and divided the text in a heading and a paragraph.
 - After completing the elements, I started working on the styling.
 Since both desktop and mobile designs are really similar to each other, I decided to use flex-boxs to center the card both vertically and horizontally.
-The I styled the components within the card.
+Then I styled the components within the card.
 Important to note is that the card had a slightly higher border-radius than the image within the card.
 Adding some padding and font-weight to the items within the card was the last job I did for this challenge.

 ### Built with